Inheritance (Munch)

 Inheritance (Arv; 1897–1899) is an oil painting on canvas created by the Norwegian painter Edvard Munch (1863–1944).
-It depicts a mother with syphilis holding her baby, who is affected by congenital syphilis.
+It portrays a syphilitic mother holding her child, born with congenital syphilis.
 Munch completed the work after visiting the Hôpital Saint-Louis in Paris, where he saw a woman crying for her child with the disease.

 The baby in the painting is lifeless, pale and covered in spots.
 The mother, whose hands and patterned skirt are especially prominent, has a tearful red face and sits on a bench in front of a green background.

 The critical response to the painting was one of surprise; discussing sexually transmitted disease in public was unacceptable at the time.
 In addition, the artist had portrayed a distortion of the traditional artistic subject of the Madonna and Child.

 Background

 Edvard Munch was a Norwegian artist whose mother, sister and paternal grandfather had been affected by tuberculosis.
 Munch completed an oil painting on canvas in the late 1890s based on what he witnessed during a visit to the Hôpital Saint-Louis in Paris, one of three hospitals in that city that took in people with syphilis.
 In its museum his attention was drawn to a wax model of a baby with congenital syphilis.
 He also saw a woman crying for her child with venereal disease.
 The resulting painting, now known as Inheritance, was originally titled The Syphilitic Child.
 (Note: Nineteenth-century physicians believed that congenital syphilis, then called hereditary syphilis, was acquired from semen ("semen inheritance") at the time of conception, and that the unborn baby then transmitted it to the mother via the placenta.
 This false theory was used to explain why the mother was typically without symptoms until after childbirth.
 Tests for syphilis were not developed until 1906 and it was later found that treating a pregnant woman for syphilis prevented congenital syphilis in her baby.)